 What predisposes certain kids to tougher levels of homesickness?

 Predicting homesickness is much more art than science.
 Although the criteria below can add some insight, camps are continually amazed by the slightly introverted, nervous boys who love camp from the first minute and the seemingly confident boy who ends up in tears.

 In his book, Thompson lists the following factors as possibly contributing to making boys “homesick predisposed”:

-Another issue that arises is what age is best to send a child, and is it better to wait and let them become more mature.
+Another issue is what age is best to send a child and whether it is better to wait and let them become more mature.
 Our experience is that it is not always best to wait and send your child.
-In fact, many times it is the older first time campers who have the hardest time, and the youngest campers are the most care free.
+Often the older first-time campers have the hardest time, and the youngest campers are the most carefree.

 Can parents help alleviate and/or exacerbate homesickness?
-What are the critical “dos” and “don’ts” for parents before their child goes to camp?
+What are the parents‘ critical “dos” and “don’ts” before their child goes to camp?

 On the reverse side, here are the key parental “dos” before your child gets to camp:

 If a boy is more than a little homesick at camp, what are the best strategies?

 At Moosilauke we employ a number of practices to help individuals and the community work with homesickness.
 It starts with Bill talking to all new boys about homesickness on the first day.
 He also talks with the whole camp to demystify the feelings and take away shame.
 And during the first week, we hold daily staff meetings, so we have a 360-degree look at which campers are showing signs of homesickness.